RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Again the word used in this passage for loving your neighbour is agape.
 The passage does not tell Christians to "like" or to 'feel for' their neighbours.
 It means that Christians should be concerned for their neighbours and care for them even when they don't feel like it.

 In the Parable of the Good Samaritan, it shows that your neighbour is anyone who is in need of your help, not just your friends or someone who lives close to you.
 In the Sermon on the Mount (Matthew 5: 43-48) Christians are told to love their enemies and pray for those who persecute them.

 When Christians make decisions they have to consider the needs of others.

-Jesus said, 'Treat others as you wish to be treated.'
+Jesus taught his followers to be kind to everyone.
+He said, 'Treat others as you wish to be treated.'
 (Matthew 7:12)